openstack-archive/dragonflow/doc/source/specs/publish_subscribe_abstraction.rst

 Neutron Server q-svc process is forked on a multi-core host, in order to work around Python cooperative threading.

-For PubSub solutions that are "bind based" e.g "tcp" (meaning on publisher per host) we will use an IPC mechanism provided by the Publisher driver, in order to push its events through a shared
+For PubSub solutions that are "bind based" e.g "tcp" (meaning one publisher per host) we will use an IPC mechanism provided by the Publisher driver, in order to push its events through a shared socket.

 *Publisher Service* diagram below, which binds to a one-per-host publisher socket.